jt1986/sample_repo/README.md

 **Prerequisite**

-If you are not having python, please downmload from : <https://www.python.org/>
+If you are not having python, please download from : <https://www.python.org/>

 Setting up docker : <https://docs.docker.com/engine/install/>